Welding Technology ATC

 Welding Technology is a participating organization of the American Welding Society’s SENSE (Schools Excelling through National Skill standards Education) Program.
 This program is designed to provide training in a sequential manner for various welding processes, starting with simple tasks and progressing through more complex assignments.
 Those processes include: shielded metal arc welding, gas metal arc welding, flux cored arc welding, gas tungsten arc welding, oxy-acetylene cutting, brazing and welding, and the use of plasma arc cutting equipment.
 Students receive practical and theoretical training in the weldability of metals and alloys, blueprint reading, mathematics, and metallurgy.

-Students are trained to international standards using state-of-the-art equipment.
+Students are trained to international standards using modern equipment.
 All skills and lab assignments are performance based using standards assigned by the prevailing industrial welding codes.
 Safety, care, use, and adjustment of the welding lab equipment is stressed in each of the classes.
-Included in each 30 hour week is study in welding theory and related practical science, and applying this knowledge in the laboratory.
+Included in each 27 hour week is study in welding theory and related practical science, and applying this knowledge in the laboratory.

 All graduates are given the opportunity to take the unlimited thickness, all position, welder certification test at no cost to them.